1. Attend a MANDATORY, one-hour Legal and Professional Issues Session the semester before you plan to intern.

 6. Start drafting a Learning Contract using the online Learning Contract system.

-a.Please note that the faculty moderator, site supervisor, Department Chair (if applicable), and yourself will receive a copy of this email message.
+a.Please note that the faculty moderator, Department Chair (if applicable), site supervisor, and yourself will receive a copy of this email message.

 b.Once you receive this message, you are able to count hours towards your internship credit requirement guidelines (see #5.a. above).
-For this reason, it is especially important you submit the learning contract ASAP and in advance of the intended start date at the internship site!
+For this reason, it is especially important you submit the learning contract ASAP and in advance of your intended start date at the internship site!

 Important Notice: You MUST be officially registered before you can begin your internship for-credit.
 Internship credits cannot be earned retroactively, thus students are not allowed to register for credit after completing an internship experience.
 You are not able to count hours towards your internship until the completed contract has been received by the ELCE Office.